Positive Footprints Privacy Notice

-- Will be held on our computer systems and may be downloaded by us
+- Held on our computer systems and may be downloaded by us

-- Will be made available to us and our processors
+- Made available to us and our processors

-- Will be used for communication with you regarding the vacancy
+- Used for communication with you regarding the vacancy

-- Will be held and may be used to contact you about other vacancies
+- Held and may be used to contact you about other vacancies

-If you choose to register on our website, you may access your profile, correct and update your details, or withdraw your details at any time.
+If you choose to register on our recruitment website, hosted by Networx recruitment you may access your profile, correct and update your details, or withdraw your details at any time.
 To do this, you can access your personal profile by using the secure login.
-In all cases we will treat requests to access information or change information in accordance with applicable legal requirements.

 You have the following rights in relation to the way in which we deal with your personal data:

 - The right of erasure or to be forgotten